EDUCAlliance/EDUC-AI-Chatbot/README.md

 ### Object-Oriented Architecture

-The project uses a modern object-oriented approach with the following key components:
+The project uses a object-oriented approach with the following key components:

 1. **Core Components**
    - `Environment`: Manages environment variables